Are you wondering how to find a wedding officiant or how to officiate a wedding? This article will answer all your queries.

 One thing that’s getting rapidly popular among couples is choosing a friend or a family member to be their wedding officiant.
-Yes, you read it right!
-Couples are now turning to their loved ones for officiating their wedding.
-This not only adds a personal touch to the ceremony but also saves them from the struggle to find a professional wedding officiant.
+You read it right!
+Couples are now turning to their loved ones to officiate their wedding.
+This adds a personal touch to the ceremony and saves them from the struggle to find a professional wedding officiant.
+So now, let’s understand how to accomplish this task.

 In This Article